← Previous Story Fiction Directory Next Story →

 One finger revealed itself immediately.
 It had simply rolled off of the belt and onto the floor.
 It was hard to know for sure without the other fingers for reference, but I suspected it was the pinky.
 Pinkies had a slight inward curve and a meager look, atrophied in the way of things picked last again and again.
 From a million miles away, Jace called that Bergquist was stable.
 It was time to go.
 The ring finger was still missing, but not everyone gets back what they lost.

 I stuffed the finger into my breast pocket and army-crawled backwards across the sticky concrete.
-The blood would come out of the uniform—there’s only one kind of person who knows how to wash bloody clothes better than a first responder—but I vowed to replace it anyway.
-It’s what a normal person would have done, right?
+The blood would come out of the uniform (there’s only one kind of person who knows how to wash bloody clothes better than a first responder), but I vowed to replace it anyway.
+It’s what a normal person would do, right?

 Jace caught me in the hospital parking lot just as I slid the key into my car door.